faenrandir/a_careful_examination/documents/how_those_who_leave_are_viewed.md

+# How those who leave the LDS Church are viewed

 ## Introduction

+LDS Church leaders, lesson manuals, and other material published by the Church speak extensively about those who leave the Church and apostasize (leaving the Church is synonymous with apostasy).
+Collectively, these writings emphasize that those who leave the Church are one or more of the following:

+1. Morally weak (i.e., are sinning)
+2. Followers of Satan (explicitly or unawares)
+3. Prone to taking offense
+4. Too lazy to maintain their spirituality
-Those who leave the Church are generally considered by believing members to be morally weak (or outright followers of Satan), prone to taking offense, closely associating with those not firm in the faith (i.e., rubbing shoulders with unapproved ideas), neglecting spiritual maintenance behavior, and ignorant or mis-informed about the teachings of the Church.
-Given this perception, it is not surprising that many feel a need to "defend their actions", 'disprove' the Church, or end up becoming hostile enemies: a person who determines that the Church is not true---regardless of how pure or noble their motives, the strength of their character, the level of their spirituality, or how comprehensively they understand the Gospel---cannot leave with their reputation and character intact.
-If they leave without explanation, then it is assumed that they are deficient in character or understanding---if they attempt to exonerate themselves, then they have a "need to defend their actions" or "disprove the Church" and are "bitter".
+5. Ignorant and/or misinformed about the teachings of the Church.

+Given this characterization of those who leave, it is not surprising that many feel a need to "defend their actions", "disprove" the Church, or end up becoming hostile enemies: a person who determines that the Church is not true---regardless of how pure or noble their motives, the strength of their character, the level of their spirituality, or how comprehensively they understand the Gospel---cannot leave with their reputation and character intact.
+If they leave without explanation, then it is assumed that they are deficient in character or understanding---if they attempt to exonerate themselves, then they have a "need to defend their actions" or "disprove the Church" and are considered "bitter".

-While a member might be inclined to believe that the "bitter fruits of apostasy" are the natural consequence of turning from the one true faith, disparaging people who leave is a standard approach used by *all* totalistic groups (see 'Dispensing of Existence" in [Lifton's 8 Criteria of Thought Reform](http://www.exitsupportnetwork.com/artcls/mindctrl/lifton.htm)).
-For instance both [Jehovah's Witnesses](http://www.jwstruggle.com/2013/03/the-apostate-boogeyman/) and [Scientologists](https://www.youtube.com/watch?v=pPol_m8wm8Y&feature=youtu.be&t=2m27s) describe apostates in similar language as Latter-day Saints.
+While a member might be inclined to believe that the "bitter fruits of apostasy" are the natural consequence of turning from the one true faith, virtually *all* totalistic groups [characterize those who leave in a similar negative light](https://www.youtube.com/watch?v=VdTWTeTkPn0) (see additional examples from [Jehovah's Witnesses](http://www.jwstruggle.com/2013/03/the-apostate-boogeyman/) and [Scientology](https://www.youtube.com/watch?v=pPol_m8wm8Y&feature=youtu.be&t=2m27s).
+In addition, see "[The three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/)" for a longer discussion of the totalistic mindset and how it is manifest in the LDS Church.)

 ## Positive or neutral statements about those who leave

-The most positive thing a representative of the LDS Church has said (of which I am aware) about those who leave was probably Elder Uchtdorf ([GC 2013](https://www.lds.org/general-conference/2013/10/come-join-with-us?lang=eng)):
+I am only aware of one positive or neutral statement about members who leave the Church.

 > One might ask, “If the gospel is so wonderful, why would anyone leave?”